geek-cookbook/geek-cookbook/manuscript/review/immich.md

 Based on how the pre-production development has progressed, and the massive hunger in the self-hosted community for an alternative to Google Photos, I suspect that Immich will quickly gain traction and continue its rapid pace of development.

 Please [join me](/#sponsored-projects) in sponsoring [@alextran1502](https://github.com/sponsors/alextran1502), to support this exceptional product!

-### Setup Immich via premix

-I'll have a recipe up for Immich in due course, but if you're wanting to use the pre-prod, development, dont-blame-me version, there's an ansible role in the [Premix](/premix/) playbook which will set it up in under 60s (*see below*):
-<iframe width="560" height="315" src="https://www.youtube.com/embed/s-NZjYrNOPg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 --8<-- "review-footer.md"